Get insider access

 2. Best Upper Mid-Range PS4 Gaming Headset

 Although they were designed with PC gamers in mind, the Logitech G PRO X 2 LIGHTSPEED Wireless are still worth checking out if you want a premium gaming experience on PS4.
 These slightly more affordable headphones have a USB receiver to keep your audio and visuals in sync.
-They also support Bluetooth, although you can't simultaneously use it and the wireless dongle (or analog cable).
+They also support Bluetooth, although you can't use it and the wireless dongle (or analog cable) simultaneously.
 Their long-lasting continuous playback time means you don't have to constantly recharge them either, and they're equipped with an auto-off timer to conserve battery life when not in use.

 See our review